Indoor Air Quality Testing Procedures May 15, 2019 – Posted in: Blog

 You may not see them with your naked eyes but dust house mites are a real danger to you and your family.
 Put them under a microscope and you will surely scream!
 These tiny bugs can cause allergy symptoms like wheezing, coughing, runny nose, and itching.
 They could also cause skin irritation and trigger asthma.
 There are do it yourself indoor air quality testing kits for dust mite.
 Fortunately, these bugs are easier to address with the use of dehumidifiers or air conditioners (dust mites love warm environments).

 During spring, summer, and fall, weeds, trees, and grasses release pollen into the air.
 Unfortunately, they easily attach themselves to anything, including people and pets and making easy entry to your house.
 Pollen can trigger a respiratory disease called hay fever.
-Indoor air quality testing can help determine the presence of two types of pollen allergens – the birch tree allergen and Timothy tree allergen.
+Indoor air quality testing can determine the presence of two types of pollen allergens – the birch tree allergen and Timothy tree allergen.

 Chemical Pollutants (VOCs)

 Every household has a lot of chemical products at home, such as cleaners, paints, disinfectants, and stored fuels which can release contaminants in the air.
-Since VOCs are potentially toxic, testing for them is best done by trained technicians.
+Since VOCs are potentially toxic, testing for them is done by trained technicians.
 The indoor air quality testing cost for chemicals ranges from $283 to $546, depending on the space and type of analysis needed.

 Hopefully, this guide has answered the most common question of homeowners – how do I test the air quality in my home?